eichmeierbr/avc_urdf/README.md

 ### Frame
 Description: The frame is the body of the robot where all the other parts are mounted.
 It is modeled using a 3D mesh of the frame.

+The frame is a mesh over the base link.

 Where in Code: Instantiated in bvc.xacro line: 9.